MiguelAlho/AmazonWishlistTracker/README.md

 # Amazon Wishlist Tracker

+---
+ I'll (probably) no longer continue this block because I (fortunately) found www.camelcamelcamel.com that does this and does it very well!
+---

 This project is a sort of spike to work on a couple of things AND solve a personal itch.